 Easy spice cake mix cookies made with 3 main ingredients in just 20 minutes.
 These delicious cookies have crisp edges, a soft inside and are filled with the perfect spice flavor.

 I’ve been known to dress up a box or two of cake mix.
 Not everything has to be made from scratch to taste delicious!
-This is one of my favorite fall treats to make with cake mix, as well as my pumpkin chocolate cookies, pumpkin crunch cake and pumpkin snickerdoodle muffins.
+This is one of my favorite fall treats to make with cake mix, as well as my pumpkin chocolate cookies, pumpkin crunch cake and apple pie cupcakes.

 They are soft in the inside, crisp around the edges and perfectly spiced in the middle.
 I love rolling the dough balls in cinnamon sugar, it adds the perfect addition.
 Not only are they the perfect treat for fall or Thanksgiving, but these spice cookies would be great to take to a cookie exchange around Christmas time.
 So easy and delicious!

-These cookies only require 3 main ingredients (amounts included in printable recipe below), although I love adding the cinnamon sugar for extra flavor and sweetness.
+These cookies only require 3 main ingredients, although I love adding the cinnamon sugar for extra flavor and sweetness.
 There are also plenty of goodies you can mix into the batter or top them with (check out some of my favorite ideas in the “variations” section below).

 - Spice cake mix: This recipe calls for a box of spice cake mix (Duncan Hines is my favorite).